Kunull/Reports/docs/CVE research/Duplicate findings/Duplicate findings.md

 title: Duplicate findings
 ---

-All findings that turned out to be duplicates.
+All disclosures that turned out to be duplicates.